ychulovskyy/wix-ui/packages/wix-ui-theme/README.md

 `coreProps`: The props for the core component.

-This will result with a new component which has it's own style.
+This will result in a new component which has it's own style.
 The styles will be generated from the custom theme you need to write.

 ### Conditional Theme